pronebird/pomo-iphone/README.md

 == Textdomain lookup alghorithm ==

-If you don't need more than one textdomain in your app then you can use Single textdomain shorthandles to make your life easier, in this case, by default, TranslationCenter will be looking for .mo or .po files with the following pattern:
+TranslationCenter looks for .mo or .po files with the following pattern:

-`%{app-bundle-path}/default-%{language}.%{format}.`
+`%{app-bundle-path}/${textdomain}-%{language}.%{format}.`

 where %{language} is two letter code (e.g. ru, en, es, etc..)
 %{format} is "mo" or "po".
-Mo files have bigger priority since it's more compact format and supposed to be used for distribution with apps.
+Mo files have bigger priority since it's more compact format and supposed to be used for distribution.
+${textdomain} - default or your own textdomain that you specify in your source code

+Example path may look like that:

+`/MyApp.app/default-es.mo`

 == Compilation notes ==